security-geeks/JReFrameworker/index.md

 Need additional resources?
 Checkout the [Javadocs](/JReFrameworker/javadoc/index.html) or grab a copy of the [source](https://github.com/benjholla/JReFrameworker).

-## Road Map
+## Project Road Map
 This tool is operational, but [still under active development](https://github.com/benjholla/JReFrameworker/graphs/punch-card).
 I would like to add or improve support for the following by the end of the year.

 - A payload dropper with support for [Metasploit Post-Exploitation Modules](https://www.offensive-security.com/metasploit-unleashed/post-module-reference/)
+- Comprehensive review of runtime update strategies (in progress)
-- Support for merging class constructors and static initializers
+- Support for merging class constructors, initializers, and static initializers
-- Enhanced bytecode validity checks with respect to the entire runtime library (not just the generated class file)
+- Enhanced bytecode validity checks with respect to the entire runtime library (not just the generated class files)
 - Lots of example attack modules!
+- Incremental build support
 - Evaluate attacking other JRE based runtimes (Scala, JRuby, Jython, etc.)

 If you find a problem please [report an issue](https://github.com/benjholla/JReFrameworker/issues).
 If you want to help, [pull requests](https://github.com/benjholla/JReFrameworker/pulls) are always welcome.